toradex/ecos-colibri-vf61-servo-control/README.rst

 This repository already contains a pre-compiled eCos kernel suitable for use with the plotter application.

-If a custom eCos kernel is to be used instead, it can be compiled separately and pointed to by the ``KPATH`` variable.
+If a custom eCos kernel is to be used instead, it can be compiled separately and pointed to by the ``BTPATH`` variable.

 Preparing images for drawing
 ----------------------------